Islam and war: Afghanistan

 The First Anglo-Afghan War (1838–42) was one of Britain's most ill-advised and disastrous wars.
 William Brydon was the sole survivor of the invading British army of 16,500 soldiers and civilians.

 The Soviet invasion of Afghanistan was also a disaster and considered to be their "Vietnam".
 The invasion and atrocities compelled the west into providing aid to the mujaheddin.
 The Russian invasion was also the historical event that provoked Osama bin Laden into migrating to Afghanistan in 1979, the same year he graduated from University.

-As in the earlier wars against the British and Soviets, Afghan resistance to the American invaders took the traditional form of a Muslim holy war against the infidels.
+As in the earlier wars against the British and Soviets, Afghan Resistance to the American invaders took the traditional form of a Muslim holy war against the infidels.

 During September 2002, the remnants of the Taliban forces began a recruitment drive in Pashtun areas in both Afghanistan and Pakistan to launch a renewed "jihad" or holy war against the pro-Western Afghan government and the US-led coalition.
 Pamphlets distributed in secret during the night also began to appear in many villages in the former Taliban heartland in southeastern Afghanistan that called for jihad.
 Small mobile training camps were established along the border with Pakistan by al-Qaeda and Taliban fugitives to train new recruits in guerrilla warfare and terrorist tactics, according to Afghan sources and a United Nations report.

 Most of the new recruits were drawn from the madrassas or religious schools of the tribal areas of Pakistan, from which the Taliban had originally arisen.
-As of 2008, the insurgency, in the form of a Taliban guerrilla war, continues.
+The insurgency continued in the form of the Taliban guerrilla war, up until its conclusion in 2021 following the withdrawal of U.S forces.

 Although there is no evidence that the CIA directly supported the Taliban or Al Qaeda, some basis for military support of the Taliban was provided when, in the early 1980s, the CIA and the ISI (Pakistan's Interservices Intelligence Agency) provided arms to Afghan mujahideens resisting the Soviet invasion of Afghanistan, and the ISI assisted the process of gathering radical Muslims from around the world to fight against the Soviets.
-Osama Bin Laden was one of the key players in organizing training camps for the foreign Muslim volunteers.
+Osama bin Laden was one of the key players in organizing training camps for the foreign Muslim volunteers.

 The Soviets completely withdrew from Afghanistan by 1989, ending a war which had become an embarrassment for politicians in Moscow.